-ALXN1210 is a highly innovative, longer-acting anti-C5 antibody discovered and developed by Alexion that inhibits terminal complement.
+ALXN1210 is an innovative, long-acting C5 inhibitor discovered and developed by Alexion that works by inhibiting the C5 protein in the terminal complement cascade.
 In early studies, ALXN1210 demonstrated rapid, complete, and sustained reduction of free C5 levels.
-Alexion has completed enrollment in two ongoing clinical studies of ALXN1210 in patients with PNH, a Phase I/II dose-escalating study and an open-label, multi-dose Phase II study that is also evaluating longer dosing intervals beyond eight weeks.

 Paroxysmal Nocturnal Hemoglobinuria (PNH)